andylvua/PCO_STM32LedCounter_Lab/README.md

 ![Led counter circuit](./schematics/led_counter_schematic.jpeg)

+For better quality, you can see the [pdf version](./schematics/led_counter_schematic.pdf) of the schematic.

 After flashing the project, the LEDs on the external LED bar will represent the number of times an external button was pressed in binary format.

 As additional functionality, if you hold the external button for `500ms` counter will automatically increment by `1` every `100ms`.